How to Become a Digital Marketer Without a Degree in Baton Rouge

 The Loyola University Digital Marketing Bootcamp is guided by a comprehensive curriculum that approaches digital marketing education through a holistic lens.
 The program leads learners through every digital marketing discipline to visualize how each piece fits into a marketing strategy.
 From analytics to design to social media advertising and e-commerce, learners complete the program with in-depth knowledge of how to market a product or business from start to finish.

 Our approach to developing the future digital marketing workforce includes offering an immersive agency experience, a class schedule with the busy individual in mind, and one-on-one mentorship with your instructor, success coach, and career services.
 And, of course, all classes are taught live by our industry-leading instructors.

 The Loyola University Digital Marketing Bootcamp cohorts start on a rolling basis throughout the year.
-To learn more about this opportunity, or to ask any questions you might have about the program, reach out to an admission advisor at (504) 475-1400 or schedule a call with them with this Calendly link.
+To learn more about this opportunity, or to ask any questions about the program, reach out to an admission advisor at (504) 475-1400 or schedule a call by filling out the form below.